SirCryptic/disframe/README.md

 ```

 ### 3. Set up your bot token
-Create a config.py file in the root directory and add your Discord bot token:
+Create a config.py file in the root directory and add your Discord bot token(you will also find a example with everything you need in the repo.):

 ```python
 # config.py